It’s important to dream big. If you don’t dream it, you can’t make it happen. And you’re never too old or tired or lost to dream a new dream.

 You and I both know that I am not a trust funder; neither my husband nor I have lucrative, high-paying jobs; and we aren’t generally rolling in the cash.
 What we do do?

 We dream big.

 Now, our dreams might look differently than other people’s dreams.
 We’re not concerned with sending our kids to Ivy League schools or buying a big fancy house.
-A cheap fixer-upper in our town costs a cool half a million.
+A cheap fixer-upper in our town approaches 3/4 million dollars.
 We don’t envision a really cushy retirement or fancy cars in our future.

 Instead we dream of travel.
 Of taking our kids to new places.
 Of experiencing something outside the norm and coming home changed.

 The first time we decided to dream big and take the kids to France, we weren’t sure we could pull it off.
 We’d spent a decade or so living on a very small budget and/or getting out of debt.
 To save up the money seemed like a big, gnarly, almost-impossible undertaking back in 2012.

 When we accomplished that goal in 2014, the travel bug had buried itself deep within our family culture.
 Before we’d even been there a week, I was already plotting how to come back.
 While the kids were all happy to be home after a month abroad, even they soon started talking about doing it again.

 Three years later, we embarked on a new adventure, this time heading to the UK.
 On our horizon for 2022 is a trip to the Mediterranean (Spain, France, Italy, maybe Greece), open borders permitting.